 - Mushy stems?
 Yes.
 Garlic worm infestations can also lead to mushy stems.

-To combat a garlic worm infestation, beneficial nematodes can be introduced into the soil.
-Plus, rotating crops each year can disrupt the worms’ life cycle and stop future infestations.
+To combat a garlic worm infestation, beneficial nematodes and garlic juice can be introduced into the soil.
+Plus, rotating crops each year and using a mixture of garlic water and essential oils can disrupt the worms’ life cycle and stop future infestations.

 Here’s an interesting fact: these worms prefer warm, humid climates.
 According to research from the University of California Cooperative Extension, areas with high temperatures and moisture levels usually have more garlic worms.